Nanolx/NanoDroid/README.md

 * Use Setup Wizard to create configuration files (if you've got an arm/arm64 device), or create manually (see above)
 * Download pre-built zip or create one from this repository

+##### Installing from scratch

+This is the recommended way.

 * perform full wipe (/system, /data, /cache, Dalvik/ART cache)
   * recommended, but not required
 * install desired ROM
   * make sure it does **not** include GApps if you want to use microG
+         * NanoDroid tries to get rid of GApps on it's own, but it may not always work, try without any warranty
   * either pre-patched with signature spoofing support or **deoxeded** so you can patch yourself (instructions follow)
 * install **Magisk**
   * recommended, but not required